-Security tight as former Thai PM awaits verdict in rice trial
+Arrest warrant to be issued for former Thai PM Yingluck Shinawatra

 Story highlights

-- Former Thai PM Yingluck Shinawatra faces up to 10 years in prison
+- Former Thai PM Yingluck Shinawatra misses verdict; arrest warrant to be issued

-Bangkok, Thailand (CNN)Thousands of police stood guard in the streets around Bangkok's Supreme Court Friday ahead of a long-awaited verdict in the trial of former Thai Prime Minister Yingluck Shinawatra.

-Yingluck was ousted in 2014 by a coup following accusations of mismanagement of a billion-dollar rice subsidy program and of constitutional violations.

-She faces up to 10 years in prison if found guilty of criminal negligence in mismanaging the rice subsidy program.
+- Yingluck faces up to 10 years in prison

-More than 3,000 officers were deployed to the streets outside the court, as around 1,000 protesters gathered to show their support, Metropolitan Police Bureau chief General Sanit Mahathavorn said.
+Bangkok, Thailand (CNN)Thailand's Supreme Court is preparing to issue an arrest warrant for former Thai Prime Minister Yingluck Shinawatra after she failed to appear in court to hear the verdict in her two-year negligence trial.

+Yingluck's lawyer Norawit Larleang told the court Friday that she was ill and could not attend the hearing, but did not provide a medical certificate, leading the court to refuse the excuse.
+He later told CNN that he didn't know whether the former prime minister was in Thailand or outside the country.

 Reporters outside the government complex which houses the Supreme Court said her supporters were ignoring police requests to stay in predetermined protest areas.